7 offshoring terms you need to be familiar

 That being said, the economic gains by nearshoring development processes, haven’t been as pronounced as those for offshoring.
 A more predictable supply chain and constant, real-time collaboration sits at the top of the reasons for picking a neighbour rather than the next country.

-In fact, prices in places like Poland, Estonia, Ukraine, and Mexico are starting to lean up against those in France, Sweden, and the US.
+In fact, prices in places like Poland, Estonia, Romania, and Mexico are starting to lean up against those in France, Sweden, and the US.
 So nearshoring distinguishes itself through talent and geography rather than low costs.

 Smartsourcing is directly derived from the hard-won lessons of outsourcing and traditional offshoring.
 It is a paradigm that goes beyond hiring offshore developers and reducing operational costs.
 Smartsourcing coincides with significant shifts in the offshoring industry where menial tech support tasks have been substituted with groundbreaking R&D centres.